cobelu/Long-EZ/I/md/14_CENTERSECTION SPAR.md

 Pull all nails out of the spar box interior.
 Fit (don't bond) interior bulkheads CS6 and CS7, trim if neccessary to allow for 1 ply of BID {as shown in Figure 14-6}.
 They fit flush with edges of top and bottom pieces.
-The remaining layups of this entire step should be done in one layup without curing inbetween.
+The remaining layups of this entire step should be done in one layup without curing in between.
 Prepare all the foam surfaces inside the spar box with slurry and apply layup 2 – one ply of BID at 45° orientaion to all three faces, including the end bulkheads.
 Overlap where needed.
 Bulkheads CS6, CS7 are now installed, using wet micro.